spacetelescope/jwst/docs/jwst/associations/design.rst

 Association Design
 ==================

+As introduced in the :ref:`asn-overview`,
+:ref:`Figure 1 <figure-association-generator-overview>`
+shows all the major players used in generating associations.
+Meanwhile, :ref:`Figure 2 <figure-class-overview>` is the overview but using the class names involved.

 .. _figure-association-generator-overview:

 .. figure:: graphics/overview.png
    :scale: 50%

    Association Generator Overview

-As introduced in the :ref:`asn-overview`, the figure above shows all the major players used in generating associations.
-Meanwhile, the figure below is the overview but using the class names involved.

 .. _figure-class-overview: